D

 Reproduction and Lifespan

 Little is known about their reproduction and lifespan.
 Despite possessing around 40 eyes, they have poor eyesight.
 As a result, their light display likely has little to do with finding a mate, although it may play a role in attracting a mate.
 They reproduce via broadcast spawning, wherein the male and female clams both release their gametes into the water.
 The average number, size, and color of disco clam eggs remain unknown.
-According to some estimates, disco clams can live for up to 30 years.
+According to most estimates, disco clams can live for about 7 to 10 years.

 Disco Clam in Food and Cooking